 Murder charges for Brooklyn mom accused of drowning her children on Coney Island Beach: ‘The babies are gone’

-The troubled mom accused of drowning her three children in the Coney Island surf was charged with their murder Wednesday, cops said.

-Erin Merdy, 30, is facing charges of murder, depraved indifference to human life and endangering the welfare of child for allegedly drowning her three children early Monday, cops said.
+When asked what happened, 30-year-old Erin Merdy alluded to dreaming about walking her kids into the water, according to a police source.
+The children, including a 7-year-old son and a 3-month-old boy, were later found on the beach about 90 minutes after Merdy was found.

-“The babies are gone,” she told her family, sparking a frantic search that ended in tragedy, police sources said.
+“The babies are gone,” she told family members in the early morning darkness Monday.
 “The kids are gone.”

-When question by cops she alluded to dreaming of walking her kids into the water, a police source said.
+Merdy faces additional charges of depraved indifference to human life and endangering the welfare of child in the killings, cops said.

 Her children were found unconscious near the shoreline of Coney Island Beach during the overnight search.